 Take This Easy Trail To An Amazing Series of Waterfalls In Alaska

 Alaska is filled with beautiful sights to see, especially waterfalls.
 If you find yourself asking, “are there any waterfalls near me?” then you need to check out the Liberty Falls Recreation Site in Alaska.
-Liberty Falls not only stuns with a series of drops for the water to cascade over, but ends up in a gorgeous jade green pool that you may want to take a swim in.
+Liberty Falls not only stuns with a series of drops for the water to cascade over but ends up in a gorgeous jade green pool that you may want to take a swim in.
 This is a stunning waterfall trail in Alaska that’s a must-see for anyone visiting The Last Frontier.

 For more information, visit the Liberty Falls State Recreation website and book your campsite today.
 Have you ever made your way out to Liberty Falls in Alaska?
 What did you think of it?
 Let us know in the comments below!